 • The Matchday 1 win against Turkey means Italy's record in Rome is now W36 D18 L6, with three of those defeats coming in their last seven matches at the Olimpico.
 Those are the Azzurri's only losses in their last 19 matches in Rome (W14 D2).

 • Italy are undefeated in the Italian capital in EURO and FIFA World Cup matches; at final tournaments Italy's record in Rome is W9 D2.

 • This is Switzerland's fifth EURO, all in the last seven editions of the competition.
 Eliminated in the group stage in 1996, 2004 and as co-hosts in 2008, they finished second in their section at UEFA EURO 2016 behind hosts France but bowed out in the last 16, losing 5-4 on penalties to Poland after a 1-1 draw.

-• Before Matchday 1, Switzerland's record in 13 EURO finals games was W2 D5 L6.
+• The Matchday 1 draw with Wales means Switzerland's record in 14 EURO finals games is now W2 D6 L6.

 • This is Switzerland's fourth successive appearance in a major tournament having also qualified for the 2014 and 2018 FIFA World Cups, reaching the last 16 at both.

 • The Swiss booked their place at UEFA EURO 2020 by finishing first in Group D, taking 17 points from their eight qualifiers.
 They won four of their last five matches, scoring 13 goals and conceding only two in that five-game sequence with three clean sheets.